CanadianCommander/devwiki/doc/development.md

 - [kubens](https://github.com/ahmetb/kubectx)

 ### Setup
-There are two ways you can op to setup the devwiki dev environment.
+There are two ways you can opt to setup the devwiki dev environment.
 You can either create cluster once using
 ```bash
 ./devcluster/setup.sh
 ```